-Here is a list I have complied of things to do when the pressures of life suddenly stop and that me time materialized.
-This list is things I do, things others have told me they do and things that self-help books have recommended.
+Here is a list I have compiled of things to do when the pressures of life suddenly stop and that me-time materialized.
+This list is things I do, things others have told me they do, and things that self-help books have recommended.
 If you have others to contribute to this list, send it on.

 When alone do nothing.

 Are you a chronic workaholic?
 Doing nothing can be a challenge.
 If your car was driven nonstop for months on end things would start breaking.
 It needs some downtime and some maintenance.
 So do you.